-It is recommended that you mount the root partition on MDISK 0100.
+It is recommended that you mount / onto MDISK 0100.
 You do not need 10016 cylinders allocated to the zHCP, but you do need enough for small Linux operating system.
-The zHCP is connected to NICDEF 0800 which uses VSW2, a Layer 2 VSWITCH.
+The zHCP is connected to NICDEF 0800 which uses VSW2, a layer 2 VSWITCH.
 The zHCP has B, C, D, and G privileges.
-It needs class B privilege so it could use the FLASHCOPY command (if permitted), class C privilege so it could use the SEND command, and class D privilege so it could use the PURGE command.
+It needs class B privilege to use the FLASHCOPY command (if permitted), class C privilege to use the SEND command, and class D privilege to use the PURGE command.